nikhilbd/YourPixx/README.md

 YourPixx
 ========

-Test site which shows random Facebook of &amp; by you everyday.
-Site url: http://yourpixx.appspot.com
+Shows you a random Facebook picture of you & by you.
+The pictures change each day Site url: http://yourpixx.appspot.com

 Deployed on Google App Engine.

-Uses jQuery & the FB API
+Technologies: HTML5, jQuery, Facebook Javascript API